Cypress, Texas: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Cypress has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Due to its close proximity to the gulf coast, Cypress is occasionally hit by landfalling tropical storms and hurricanes; the most significant storms to impact the area in recent history have been Hurricane Alicia in 1983, Hurricane Ike in 2008, and Hurricane Harvey in 2017.
-According to Risk Factor, for the next 30 years, Cypress has a minor risk of flooding, meaning that it is probable that flooding may impact the every day life in the area.
+According to Risk Factor, for the next 30 years, Cypress has a minor risk of flooding, meaning that it is probable that flooding may impact the everyday life in the area.
 20% of all the properties in Cypress have a greater than 26% chance of being severely flooded over the next three decades.

 Demographics

-As of the 2010 US Census, there were approximately 122,803 people, 39,705 households, and 32,762 families living in the zip codes labeled as Cypress.
-There were 41,761 housing units for a total occupancy rate of 95.1% at an average density of 1,357.6 per square mile (524.0/km).
+As of the 2020 US Census, there were approximately 200,839 people living in the two zip codes labeled as Cypress (77429 population 94,176 and 77433 population 106,663).
+There were 66,150 housing units.

-According to the 2020 American Community Survey, the Cypress zip code with the lowest median household income is 77040, with $60,572, and the zip code with the highest is 77433, with $112,167.
-In addition to that, 12.1% of the population lives below the poverty level.
-74.47% of employees in Cypress work for private companies, 11.47% are governmental workers, and 9.21% are self employed.
-Furthermore, 49.81% of households in Cypress has children.

-In Cypress, the racial makeup of Cypress was 44.4% of the population being Hispanic/Latino.

-White, non-Hispanic residents make up 27.7% of the Cypress population.
-Black/African-American people make up 20.3%, Asians make up 7.4%, Native American and Alaska Native people make up 1.1%, and Pacific Islanders make up 0.1%.
-2.0% of residents are mixed with two or more races.

-97% of all K-12 students in Cypress attend public school.
-In Cypress's public school district, the Cypress-Fairbanks School District, 54.8% of students were economically disadvantaged as of 2021.
-Public schools in Cypress have 65% as their reading proficiency score (which is higher compared to the statewide average, which is 47%) and 69% being their average math proficiency score (which is higher compared to the public school average of 51% for the whole state).
+Average Household Income for Cypress, Texas, was $138,261; Median Household Income was $116,054.

 Healthcare

 There are two major hospitals in the Cypress area: HCA Houston Healthcare North Cypress (formerly North Cypress Medical Center), and Memorial Hermann Cypress Hospital.

-Harris Health System (the county's public hospital system) operates the Cypress Health Center.
-Prior to the clinic's opening, the designated public health center was the Acres Homes Health Center.
-The designated public hospital is Lyndon B. Johnson Hospital in Northeast Houston.
+Construction of Houston Methodist Cypress Hospital is currently under way on the former Texas Instruments/Compaq/Hewlett-Packard, Sysco campus, scheduled to open first quarter of 2025.